 Edwardsville is a very small city located in the state of Kansas.
 With a population of 4,641 people and just one neighborhood, Edwardsville is the 72nd largest community in Kansas.

-Edwardsville is a blue-collar town, with 35.80% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Edwardsville is a city of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Edwardsville who work in office and administrative support (10.43%), food service (7.23%), and healthcare suport services (6.92%).
+Because occupations involving physical labor dominate the local economy, Edwardsville is generally considered to be a blue-collar town.
+35.02% of the Edwardsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Edwardsville is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Edwardsville who work in office and administrative support (12.53%), food service (6.48%), and sales jobs (6.44%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Edwardsville has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Edwardsville has few renters and college students.
 But the biggest reason it is quieter in Edwardsville than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Edwardsville may be for you.

-The education level of Edwardsville citizens is a little higher than the average for US cities and towns: 23.64% of adults in Edwardsville have at least a bachelor's degree.
+The citizens of Edwardsville are slightly better educated than the national average of 21.84% for all cities and towns, with 22.15% of adults in Edwardsville having a bachelor's degree or advanced degree.

-The per capita income in Edwardsville in 2022 was $30,956, which is middle income relative to Kansas and the nation.
-This equates to an annual income of $123,824 for a family of four.
+The per capita income in Edwardsville in 2022 was $31,082, which is lower middle income relative to Kansas and the nation.
+This equates to an annual income of $124,328 for a family of four.
 However, Edwardsville contains both very wealthy and poor people as well.

 The most common language spoken in Edwardsville is English.
 Other important languages spoken here include Spanish and Italian.

-Did you know that the neighborhood has more Croatian and Armenian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Armenian and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.1% of this neighborhood's residents have Croatian ancestry and 1.0% have Armenian ancestry.
+In fact, 1.3% of this neighborhood's residents have Armenian ancestry and 0.8% have Croatian ancestry.

 The neighbors in the neighborhood in Edwardsville are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 57.7% of the neighborhoods in America.
-With 12.8% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 55.7% of U.S. neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 51.9% of the neighborhoods in America.
+In addition, 6.1% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 60.6% of America's neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the neighborhood, 33.7% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 23.5% of the residents employed.
-Other residents here are employed in executive, management, and professional occupations (23.3%), and 17.4% in clerical, assistant, and tech support occupations.
+In the neighborhood, 33.6% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 24.3% of the residents employed.
+Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants (23.0%), and 17.7% in clerical, assistant, and tech support occupations.

 Culture is shared learned behavior.
 We learn it from our parents, their parents, our houses of worship, and much of our culture – our learned behavior – comes from our ancestors.
 That is why ancestry and ethnicity can be so interesting and important to understand: places with concentrations of people of one or more ancestries often express those shared learned behaviors and this gives each neighborhood its own culture.
 Even different neighborhoods in the same city can have drastically different cultures.